MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

-### Define a custom scope for your bot (create a trust relationship)
+### Define a custom scope for your bot

-You need to define a custom scope by exposing an API for the canvas app registration within the authentication app registration.
+Define a custom scope by exposing an API for the canvas app registration within the authentication app registration.
 [Scopes](/azure/active-directory/develop/developer-glossary#scopes) allow you to determine user and admin roles and access rights.

 This step creates a trust relationship between the authentication app registration for authentication and the app registration for your custom canvas.